user profile avatar

 Bio

 Published author, composer, producer, songwriter.
 First generation student from a low-income Georgia household.
 Hoping to leave the world a little bit better than how I found it.
 Most of what I make comes from a place of feeling too much.
 Writing helped me make sense of the chaos in my life, while music gave those feelings somewhere to land.
 Over time, I used those talents to create bridges.
-Bridges to what, you may ask?
 Bridges to people like me, people who needed to hear that it’s okay to hurt, okay to hope, and okay to reach out.
 I just want someone to feel a little less alone because of something I made.
 That’s the goal.
 Always has been.

 Education